aghariakalbe/fnexchange-zendesk/README.md

-# fnExchange Slack Plugin
+# fnExchange Zendesk Plugin
-This is a plugin for the fnExchange API router for interacting with Slack.
+This is a plugin for the fnExchange API router for interacting with Zendesk's ticket management system

-This plugin currently only provides an Action for posting messages to a Slack channel using inbound webhooks.
-This only requires the inbound webhook URL token.

-You can get the Slack webhook URL [here](https://my.slack.com/services/new/incoming-webhook/)
+This plugin currently provides actions that include creating, updating, deleting, viewing tickets and contacts

 # Installation
-Simply install this as
+To install this change current working directory to fnexchange-zendesk and run
 ```
-$ pip install fnexchange-slack
+$ pip install .
 ```

 # Configuration
 To use this plugin with fnExchange, add the appropriate configuration to the `fnexchange.yml` configuration file under `plugins_enabled`.
 A sample configuration is provided below.
-Of course, note that you can use any alias instead of "slacker".
+Of course, note that you can use any alias instead of "zendesk".

 The plugin **requires** the `url` configuration.